nikirill/personalpage/content/post/greencard.md

 I was initially looking into EB2-NIW, as my profile was not outstanding---I had around 300 citations and five publications, two out of which as the first author, although all the publications were in great venues in my field.
 But the backlog meant that, even if I was approved, I would be able to get the green card only in several years.
 Then, in the beginning of 2024, I learned that Apple had implemented a tiny piece of my research in their new iMessage protocol.
 So I figured that I could try to present it as a substantial contribution (_slightly_ exaggerating the impact) and apply for EB-1A.
 I also had fairly extensive reviewing experience so I could claim that too.

 The petition preparation took me about nine months of occasional evening and weekend work.
-It could definitely be done much but I wanted to make sure that I prepared the best petition I could, so I spent quite a bit of time reading, collecting evidence and rewriting parts.
+It could definitely be done faster but I wanted to make sure that I prepared the best petition I could, so I spent quite a bit of time reading, collecting evidence and rewriting parts of the text.

 #### Timeline